wp-plugins/photo-galleria/readme.txt

 http://graphpaperpress.com/support/

 == Changelog ==

+= Version 0.3.4 =
+* Updated galleria.js to fix reported IE problems.
+* Removed Lightbox theme.
+It is no longer supported by galleria.js.
+* Added CSS conditionally if set.

 = Version 0.3.3 =
 * Fixes for IE 6, 7 & 8.
 Moved CSS to wp_header.